 - Enhanced Quality of Life: Thoughtful planning can ensure that individuals receive the care they need in a manner that aligns with their preferences and values, thereby enhancing their overall quality of life.

-- Financial Protection: Effective long-term care planning can help protect assets, ensure financial stability, and prevent potential financial strain on families.
+- Financial Protection: Effective long-term care planning can help protect assets, ensure financial stability, and prevent potential financial strain on families by accessing medicaid benefits to help share the cost of care.